westlifezs/MulVAL/README.md

 CONTACT:
-    For questions, please contact Xinming Ou at xou@ksu.edu
+    For questions, please contact Su Zhang at westlifezs@gmail.com or Xinming Ou at xou@usf.edu

 REFERENCES: